LouisDesdoigts/dLux/docs/API/optical_layers.md

 - `Normalise`
 - `Rotate`

-The 'Optic' (`Optic`, `PhaseOptic`, `BasisOptic`, `PhaseBasisOptic`) classes are quite general and are used to perform basic modifications to both the wavefront amplitude and phase.
-They all have a `transmission` and `normalise` attribute that modify the amplitude of the wavefront, and optionally normalise the wavefront after applying the Optic.
+The _optic_ classes (`Optic`, `PhaseOptic`, `BasisOptic`, `PhaseBasisOptic`) are quite general and are used to perform basic modifications to the wavefront amplitude and phase.
+They all have `transmission` and `normalise` attributes that modify the amplitude of the wavefront.
+It is optional to normalise the wavefront after it passes through the optic.

 The `Optic` class holds a static OPD array that is added to the wavefront.
 The `PhaseOptic` class holds a static phase array that is added to the wavefront.